Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Examples, if you have them

-As a freelancer, you probably do the same types of tasks over and over again.
-That is where AI can save a lot of time.
+As a freelancer, you probably do the same types of tasks every week.
+That is where AI can help without taking over the work.

 - Turning a client brief into a project checklist

-- Creating a first draft of a proposal
+- Creating the first draft of a proposal

 - Writing client onboarding questions